Generic selectors

 Blaspheming the Holy Spirit is called the “unpardonable sin.”
 Read the words of Jesus Christ:

-MATTHEW 12:31-32 Because of this, I say to you, every sin and blasphemy shall be forgiven to men except the blasphemy against the Holy Spirit; that shall not be forgiven to men.
-32 And whoever speaks a word against the Son of man, it shall be forgiven him; but whoever speaks against the Holy Spirit, it shall not be forgiven him, neither in this age nor in the coming age.
+MATTHEW 12:31-32 “Therefore I say to you, every sin and blasphemy will be forgiven men, but the blasphemy against the Spirit will not be forgiven men.
+32 “Anyone who speaks a word against the Son of Man, it will be forgiven him; but whoever speaks against the Holy Spirit, it will not be forgiven him, either in this age or in the age to come.

 First of all, notice who gives the Holy Spirit to someone:

-JOHN 14:26 But when the Comforter comes, even the Holy Spirit, which the Father will send in My [Jesus Christ’s] name, that one shall teach you all things, and shall bring to your remembrance everything that I have told you.
+JOHN 14:26 But the [Comforter], the Holy Spirit, [which] the Father will send in My [Jesus Christ’s] name, [it] will teach you all things, and bring to your remembrance all things that I said to you.

 Prior to this, a person’s state of mind is contrary to God.
-In fact, “the carnal [human] mind is enmity against God, for it is not subject to the law of God; neither indeed can it be” (Romans 8:7).
+In fact, “Because the carnal mind [is] enmity against God; for it is not subject to the law of God, nor indeed can be.”
+(Rom.
+8:7).
 Enmity simply means hostile.
 One who is hostile is easily capable of blaspheming God the Father or Jesus Christ; however, once called by God there is a choice to be made—and it is life or death.

 If a person repents of sinning, starts keeping the Law of God, is baptized, and receives the Holy Spirit, God is then willing to forgive those sins—including blasphemy against Himself or Jesus Christ because He extends His mercy in light of our blindness and ignorance.